The Mann/Stewart Westerns: the end of the affair

 But Laramie remains the high-point and culmination of the Mann/Stewart collaboration.

-Let’s talk briefly about Night Passage because that was to have been another Mann/Stewart collaboration.
+But anyway, let’s talk about Night Passage because that was to have been another Mann/Stewart collaboration.
 And indeed, with Aaron Rosenberg producing, Borden Chase writing it, William Daniels at the camera, impressive locations, Dan Duryea as the villain and with Jay C Flippen, Jack Elam and Robert J Wilke all lined up in the cast, it looked to be quite simply the sixth in the series.

 Good artwork this time

-It was pretty poor, Mann was right there.
+It was pretty poor, Mann was right there, though it wasn't a "total failure".
 Stewart plays and sings.
 He ought not to have.
-Mann’s replacement James Nielson was an unknown and directed only three feature film Westerns, mostly doing TV work.
+Mann’s replacement James Nielson was an unknown and directed only three feature-film Westerns, mostly doing TV work.
 He really just let Stewart have his head.
 Unfortunately.
-Audie Murphy as Stewart’s outlaw kid brother was pretty hopeless, I’m afraid.
-Duryea chewed the scenery in a totally over-the-top way.
+Audie Murphy as Stewart’s outlaw kid brother was willing and earnest (as always) but it wasn't a very convincing role.
+Duryea chewed the scenery in a totally over-the-top way, as he was wont to do.
 There’s a hokey kid for Stewart to impress (Brandon de Wilde, a bit more grown up now than the whiny brat in Shane and not too bad in fact).
 The women are token, honestly.

 Yes, the movie does have its points.
-The Colorado scenery is great (and by the way if you can get down into the Centennial State, that Durango/Silverton railway up through the Royal Gorge is quite something, vaut le detour, as the Michelin guide used to say).
+There's a good bit of action.
+The Colorado scenery is great (and by the way if you can get down into the Centennial State, that Durango/Silverton railway up through the gorge is quite something, ça vaut le détour, as the Michelin guide used to say).
 I also like the stirring Dimitri Tiomkin/Ned Washington score (once you get past Jimmy’s accordion).

 But it bombed at the box office and was panned by the critics.
 You just get the feeling that if Anthony Mann had directed it, it could have been another in the excellent series.
-As it was, Night Passage was little more than a star-vehicle B Western.
+As it was, Night Passage was little more than a star-vehicle 'just another' Western.